sbme-tutorials/sbme-tutorials.github.io/2019/intro-to-BME/notes/7_week7.md

 ## Genome replication

 Genome replication basically is to copy or make a clone of the gnome.
 Like copying that text but it is not for one time it is for million of times.
-Gnome replication is a complex process and till now it not fully understood by the biologists.
+Gnome replication is a complex process and till now it is not fully understood by the biologists.

 ![](../images/w7/semiconservative_replication.png)